| About Us

 that provides capacity building services

 to help organizations and communities thrive.
-The network was formed in 2001 to provide organizations and communities with comprehensive consulting, media, and technology resources that strengthen their ability to achieve their mission.
+The network was formed to provide organizations and communities with comprehensive consulting, media, and technology resources that strengthen their ability to achieve their mission.

 Collective Impact helps organizations and communities build capacity.
 Capacity is the ability or power to do something or get things accomplished.
 We define capacity building as “strategies or solutions that empower organizations and communities to operate more effectively and efficiently.”